AndersDeath/holy-theory/content/algorithms/interpolation-search.md

 **Time Complexity:**

-- The time complexity of Interpolation Search is \(O(\log \log n)\), assuming a uniformly distributed dataset.
-In cases of non-uniform distribution, the efficiency may degrade to \(O(n)\).
-This algorithm excels when data is evenly distributed, allowing for a more accurate estimation of the target's position.
+The time complexity of Interpolation Search is O(log log n) on average, where "n" is the number of elements in the array.
+In the best case, it can be O(1), and in the worst case, it can be O(n).
+However, the average case is often more relevant, and it is O(log log n) under certain assumptions about the distribution of the data.

 ```java
 class Solution {